yannklein/stimulusjs-snippets/README.md

 application.load(definitionsFromContext(context))
 ```

-- `sjr`: StimulusJS Initialization for Ruby on Rails with hotwire
+- `sch`: creates a StimulusJS controller template for Ruby on Rails with hotwire

 Generates: